dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 ---
 draft: false

-title: "Eww Powermenu"
+title: "EWW Powermenu"
+subtitle: "A classy powermenu using EWW."
-summary: "Due to Eww's interesting choice of DSL it is hard to configure and is very DIY.
+summary: "Due to EWW's interesting choice of DSL it is hard to configure and is very DIY.
          Plus, there aren't any definitive tutorials.
 Hence!
-I will try to ease you through the process of configuring Eww while building a classy Powermenu."
+I will try to ease you through the process of configuring EWW while building a classy Powermenu."
-description: "Learning the basics of Eww by building a neat Powermenu.
+description: "Learning the basics of EWW by building a neat Powermenu.
 Level, intermediate."

 date: "2022-08-18T18:08:53+05:30"
 lastmod: "2022-08-23T18:50:18+05:30"